joeybrown-ctrl/team-generator/README.md

   ## Description
 A Node CLI that generates an HTML page with employee profiles.
 Utilizes NPM's Inquirer package to ask the user whether the employee they are inputting is a manager, engineer or intern -- and what the employee's name, ID, and email are -- with additional role specific questions as well.

+Utilizes HTML5, Bootstrap, JavaScript and Node.js.
+This app was made using test driven development using Jest.
+Code was written against tests to ensure maximum efficiency.
   ## Installation
-Git clone to local repository.
+Clone to local repository.
   ## Usage
 Node.js and a code editor such as Visual Studio Code are necessary for usage.
   ## Contributing